Veepee: History

 vente-privee.com was founded in 2001 by the current CEO, Jacques-Antoine Granjon, and his seven business partners.

-At the end of 2000 Granjon and his associates began to conceptualise the sale of end-of-season and overstock inventory through limited-time sales events on the internet.
-The principle was to fulfil supplier's needs to quickly sell excess inventory, without harming the brand's image or competing with other distribution channels.
+At the end of 2000 Granjon and his associates began to conceptualize the sale of end-of-season and overstock inventory through limited-time sales events on the internet.
+The principle was to fulfill supplier's needs to quickly sell excess inventory, without harming the brand's image or competing with other distribution channels.

 On 26 July 2007, Summit Partners acquired a 20% stake in vente-privee.com.
 The funding helped the company expand in Europe: first in Spain and Germany, then in Italy and UK, and more recently in Belgium, Austria and The Netherlands.
-In late 2011, vente-privee, in a join venture with American Express, launched the site in the US.
+In late 2011, vente-privee, in a joint venture with American Express, launched the site in the US.
 However, it was announced in October 2014 that the US branch would be closed by the end of the year.
 Until 2009 one had to be recommended by a member to become a member.

-In 2006, the company grew quickly in Europe after opening its website and starting up subsidiaries in various European markets aiming to create a closer relationship with local brands.
-Since 2016, that growth has been boosted by acquiring stakes in leading strategic players that are profitable on their markets or buying them outright: vente-exclusive in Benelux, Privalia in Spain, Italy, Brazil and Mexico, Eboutic.ch in Switzerland, Designers&Friends in Denmark and ZloteWyprzedaze in Poland.
+In 2006, the company grew in Europe after opening its website and starting up subsidiaries in various European markets aiming to create a closer relationship with local brands.
+Since 2016, that growth has been boosted by acquiring stakes in leading strategic players that are profitable in their markets or buying them outright: vente-exclusive in Benelux, Privalia in Spain, Italy, Brazil and Mexico, Eboutic.ch in Switzerland, Designers&Friends in Denmark and ZloteWyprzedaze in Poland.

-In January 2020, the name of the company changed to "Veepee", a global brand found in 12 European countries.
+In January 2019, the name of the company changed to "Veepee", a global brand found in 10 European countries.